Mom, it’s time for the quiz.

 She is artistic somehow, making the table and has a beautiful home.

-Desire to please others, she wears the two scarves Ida bought her, putting up with the insignia demands from Ted, taking Rhoda’s mother in to stay with her, even listening to Phyllis about the table technique.
+Desire to please others, she wears the two scarves Ida bought her, putting up with the emblem demands from Ted, taking Rhoda’s mother in to stay with her, even listening to Phyllis about the table-distressing technique.

 Absolutely, you nailed it!

 Guilt feelings mainly.

 Love themes in her dialogues: “I cry at every wedding, I am 30 years old and no matter how old or whoever I meet, no one will love me like her, that is a curse.”